zeroknowledgediscovery/zedwiki/methods/How to create docs with pdoc.md

 pdoc --html hypothesis/ -o docs/ -c latex_math=True -f --template-dir custom_templates/
 ```

-where we first copy the contents of the dfault pdoc/templates to custim_templates, and then
+where we first copy the contents of the dfault pdoc/templates to custim_templates, and then use this as the css.mako [css.mako](http://34.66.189.202:4567/uploads/css.mako/3e814aa20e8b7ce8d029eeb632da5f1d549df3a9)

 This creates a directory `docs/qbiome`.
 Host `docs/qbiome/index.html` on GitHub Pages and you have your documentation website.